celepharn/bash-scripts/README.md

 # Installing dependencies, I use Arch BTW
 sudo pacman -S noto-fonts-emoji dunst
 ```
-<p>And finally configure them using your WM/DE of choice.
+<p>And finally bind/autostart them using your WM/DE of choice.
 For example, for <a href='https://github.com/hyprwm/Hyprland/'>Hyprland</a> we would have</p>

 ```
 # For now scripts
-bind=SUPERCTRL,R,exec,~/.config/hypr/nameOfScript.sh
+bind=SUPERCTRL,R,exec,~/.config/hypr/mem_now.sh
 # For autostart scripts
 exec-once=~/.config/hypr/battery_notification.sh
 ```
-<p>in your ~/.config/hypr/hyprland.conf.</p>
+<p>in your ~/.config/hypr/hyprland.conf, these are just a couple examples.</p>
 <p>Please remember to change the actual name of the script you would want to use.</p>

 <b>A final note 🗒️</b>
-<p>The script that needs a comment is update.sh, this is a script to automate the process of keeping <a href='https://www.rodsbooks.com/refind/'>rEFInd</a> working every time there's a kernel update, and would need modification to suit your system.
-Just if you are a <a href='https://www.rodsbooks.com/refind/'>rEFInd</a> user and would want to use this.</p>
+<p>The script that needs a comment is update.sh, this is a script to automate the process of maintaining <a href='https://www.rodsbooks.com/refind/'>rEFInd</a> every time there's a kernel update, this most definitely would need modification to suit your system; this is just if you are a <a href='https://www.rodsbooks.com/refind/'>rEFInd</a> user and would want to use this.</p>
 </body>